-Chiropractic examination and diagnosis differs from practice to practice.
+A chiropractic examination and diagnosis differ from practice to practice.
 Even though chiropractors must undergo rigorous and extensive training, there are no accepted standards in place to regulate how a particular chiropractor will determine whether chiropractic treatment, typically manual manipulation of a portion of the spinal anatomy, is necessary.

 One reason diagnostic examinations differ among chiropractors is that a number of chiropractic practitioners take a scientific approach to chiropractic practice while others still adhere closely to the original philosophy of chiropractic founder Daniel David Palmer.
-This self-described spiritual healer postulated that the body possesses an “innate intelligence,” or “vitality,” which is a metaphysical relationship between the nervous system and overall good health.
+This self-described spiritual healer postulated that the body possesses an innate intelligence or vitality, which is a metaphysical relationship between the nervous system and overall good health.

 Another group of chiropractors has historically been called “mixers,” because they choose to blend modern diagnostic and treatment techniques with the manual spinal manipulation that is the cornerstone of chiropractic therapy.
 Typically, an initial consultation with a “mixer” will resemble a visit with a medical doctor, with tests and questions that include: